GenesysCloudBlueprints/aws-lex-kendra/README.md

 2. After you save the widget, the saved page displays a Deployment Key string.
 Copy the Deployment Key string for later use.
 3. From your browser, go to the Genesys Cloud Developer Center and open the Web Chat developer tool.
 For more information, see [Web Chat developer tool quick start](https://developer.mypurecloud.com/gettingstarted/developer-tools-web-chats.html "Opens the Web Chat developer tool quick start article").

-**Note:** The Web Chat developer tool populates with menu options for the widget and queue you created earlier, as authentication is shared between Genesys Cloud and the developer tools.
+**Note:** The Web Chat developer tool populates with menu options for the widget and queue you created earlier through shared authentication between Genesys Cloud and the developer tools.
 If the menu is not populated, use the Deployment Key string you copied earlier.

 4. From the Web Chat developer tool, under the **Deployment** menu, select the chat widget you created.
 5. Under the **Queue** menu, select the appropriate queue.